 2. Live with purpose

 What is the purpose behind your business?
+Or if you work for someone else why have you chosen to work there?
 What drives you?
 What excites you?
 What keeps you going through the tough times?

 3. Time blocking